backstage/backstage/packages/core-app-api/api-report.md

 import { ComponentType } from 'react';
 import { ConfigReader } from '@backstage/config';
 import { DiscoveryApi } from '@backstage/core-plugin-api';
+import { DomainDecoratedAnalyticsEvent } from '@backstage/core-plugin-api';
 import { ErrorApi } from '@backstage/core-plugin-api';
 import { ErrorContext } from '@backstage/core-plugin-api';
-import { ExtensionAwareAnalyticsEvent } from '@backstage/core-plugin-api';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
 import { FeatureFlag } from '@backstage/core-plugin-api';
 import { FeatureFlagsApi } from '@backstage/core-plugin-api';